Shanaka Fernando: Personal

-Shanaka Fernando has five children now, four from his current partner, and one from a previous relationship.
+Fernando has five children now, four from his current partner, and one from a previous relationship.
 A dispute over unpaid child support benefits resulted in the freezing of his bank account, and has since been resolved.
 He told the journalist: "The love of a parent should never be confused with or measured by money.
 A parent shows love by spending time with their children in a celebration of love and life”.

 In 2011 he faced Melbourne Magistrates' Court over 52 unpaid traffic fines amounting to over $14,000.
 He claimed that many of them arose through his lending his car to friends and refugees he was helping.
 At the trial, he explained "My father instructed me that I had a fine tradition to keep up", but the judge was not impressed by this attempt at humour.
 Later, he went to the infringements office to enter into a payment plan, and they had been waived.